Flotomate/product_docs/source/asset-management/asset-discovery/infrastructure-setup.rst

 Credential Library
 ==================

-Flotomate provides an interface to upload all your credentials, so our product can authenticate for an authorized access to a network.
+Motadata provides an interface to upload all your credentials, so our product can authenticate for an authorized access to a network.

 A repository stores all Credentials, which we call a library where you